 Wage Budget: £455,000

-Few teams get given the nickname ‘the invincibles’ but Arsenal’s run of a whole premier league season unbeaten in 2004 was a feat last achieved by Preston North End in 1888/1889.
+Few teams get given the nickname ‘The Invincibles,’ but Arsenal’s run of a whole Premier League season unbeaten in 2003/04 was a feat not achieved since Preston North End in 1888/89.

-Under manager Arsene Wenger, Arsenal won the Premier League three times and the FA Cup seven times.
-The Gunners worst position under the Frenchman was sixth in 22 seasons.
+Under manager Arsène Wenger, Arsenal won the Premier League three times and the FA Cup seven times.
+The Gunners’ worst position under the Frenchman was sixth in 22 seasons.
+Since then, they haven’t finished higher than fifth, and for the first time in 25 years, they will not feature in Europe.

-Last season Arsenal finished eighth with manager Mikel Arteta under fire.
-Even after spending the most money on transfers this summer, their squad and expectations are outside the top four.
+Last season, Arsenal finished eighth with manager Mikel Arteta coming under fire.
+Even after spending the most money on transfers this summer, their squad and expectations are outside of the top-four.

-Arsenal have a transfer budget of £78.43m and a wage budget of £455,000, enough to bring in at least one decent player to improve the squad.
+Arsenal have a transfer budget of £78.43m million and a wage budget of £455,000 – enough to bring in at least one decent player to improve the squad.

-The Gunner’s higher rated players such as Pierre Emerick-Aubameyang, Alexandre Lacazette, Nicolas Pepe, and Granit Xhaka may provide value right now, but the question will be how much game time should be given to the younger players to build for the future.
+The Gunners’ higher-rated players, such as Pierre Emerick-Aubameyang, Alexandre Lacazette, Nicolas Pepe, and Granit Xhaka, may provide value right now, but the question will be how much time should be given to the younger players to build for the future.

 Attack: 85, Midfield: 84, Defence: 80